-1. Giving Entrepreneurs a Fair Shot
+1. Giving Small Business Owners a Fair Shot

 As Michigan's population is planned to stagnate if trends don't change, we need to be an incubator for innovation and small businesses.
 We'll support our main streets and business corridors by Making It In Michigan!

-2. Supporting Living Wages
+2. Supporting a Living Wage

 Any hard-working Michigander with a job deserves an income they can live off of, regardless of if their livelihood is flipping burgers or leading a team.
 While I recognize minimum wage is the floor, I believe the floor should still be enough to pay the bills.
 It should not be controversial to say that those with less qualifications still deserve a living wage if our society requires their position and their labor.
 Further, studies have shown that gradual and moderate increases in wages do not lead to inflation.
 While Michigan has made progress on this issue, certain communities have costs of living that far exceed state averages, while other lower-cost communities may be able to sustain a lower wage.
 Currently, Michigan law allows localities to implement a local income tax but prevents them from implementing a lower minimum wage.
 When we set wages based on state borders and not on economic realities in any given region, we are forcing both workers and businesses to fall into a one-size fits all approach.
 Michigan is economically and regionally diverse, and our law should allow for flexibility to better support our workers.